Lucas-PG/xkcdpass/README.md

 # XKCD Password Generator

-This repository contains a Python script (`main.py`) and a wordlist (`words.txt`) to generate XKCD-style passwords—strong, memorable passphrases inspired by [XKCD #936](https://xkcd.com/936/).
+This repository contains a Python script (`main.py`) and a wordlist (`words.txt`) to generate XKCD-style passwords—strong, memorable passphrases inspired by [XKCD #936](https://xkcd.com/936/) and a [Privacy Guides article](https://www.privacyguides.org/en/basics/passwords-overview/) on password generation.
 The script creates passwords like `Lumber-Umbrella-Cactus-Abacus-Secret#3` using random words from the provided list.

 > [!WARNING]
 > The default words.txt uses the EFF's long wordlist (7,776 words), which is sufficient for robust password generation.
 For enhanced security, use a custom, private words.txt that attackers cannot access, making brute-force attacks significantly harder.